nodejs/node/SECURITY.md

 Report security bugs in Node.js via [HackerOne](https://hackerone.com/nodejs).

-Your report will be acknowledged within 24 hours, and you’ll receive a more detailed response to your report within 48 hours indicating the next steps in handling your submission.
+Your report will be acknowledged within 5 days, and you’ll receive a more detailed response to your report within 10 days indicating the next steps in handling your submission.

 After the initial reply to your report, the security team will endeavor to keep